AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/faq.md

 Depending on how you installed AdGuard Home, there are different ways to uninstall it.

-::: caution
+:::caution

-After uninstalling AdGuard Home, don’t forget to change the configuration of your devices and point them to a different DNS server.
+Before uninstalling AdGuard Home, don’t forget to change the configuration of your devices and point them to a different DNS server.

 :::